 If you are applying for an extended permit or citizenship or renewing your residence permit card or residence card, it is possible that you do not need to visit a service point to prove your identity.
 For more information about when visiting a service point is not necessary, see the page Identification migri.fi/en/identification.

 Residence permit for an entrepreneur

-With this application you can apply either for a residence permit for an entrepreneur or for a Finnish Startup Permit.
-The granting of a residence permit requires that you have secure means of support in Finland.
+With this application you can apply for a residence permit for an entrepreneur.
+Granting a residence permit requires that you have sufficient financial resources in Finland.

 - a partner in a general partnership (avoin yhtiö)